MartinaB91/project5-task-app-front/README.md

 ### Known bugs
 Because of limited time these bugs was not prioritezed since testing and validation needed to be done properly.
 These bugs are not critical and have little impact on the user experience:

-- [#55](https://github.com/MartinaB91/project5-task-app-front/issues/55) More than one Family Stars(Leaders)
+- [#55](https://github.com/MartinaB91/project5-task-app-front/issues/55) - More than one Family Stars(Leaders)
-- [#56](https://github.com/MartinaB91/project5-task-app-front/issues/56) No warning when leaving input empty.
+- [#56](https://github.com/MartinaB91/project5-task-app-front/issues/56) - No warning when leaving input empty.
 Edit task form

 ## Deployment
 ## Credits
 ### Code
-- [w3schools](https://www.w3schools.com/jsref/met_storage_setitem.asp) and [LogRocket](https://blog.logrocket.com/using-localstorage-react-hooks/) and [Bits and Pieces](https://blog.bitsrc.io/5-methods-to-persisting-state-between-page-reloads-in-react-8fc9abd3fa2f) - Used as inspiration when building CurrentFamilyMemberProvider
+- [Mozilla](https://developer.mozilla.org/en-US/docs/Web/API/Storage/)and [Bits and Pieces](https://blog.bitsrc.io/5-methods-to-persisting-state-between-page-reloads-in-react-8fc9abd3fa2f) - Used as inspiration when building CurrentFamilyMemberProvider
 - [Stackoverflow - Highest value](https://stackoverflow.com/questions/36941115/return-object-with-highest-value) - Used for finding and returning family member with highest star points.
 - [Pluralsight](https://www.pluralsight.com/guides/how-to-get-selected-value-from-a-mapped-select-input-in-react) - Used as inspiration for mapping out categories in create and edit task form.
 ### Content and Media
 - [Pexels](https://www.pexels.com/sv-se/) - All pictures on app are from Pexels
+- [SVG Repo](https://www.svgrepo.com/) - Used for default and 404 page icons
 ### Test